sveltejs/kit/documentation/docs/03-loading.md

 #### status

-`status` is `null` in normal circumstances, but will contain the error status code if there was a problem prior to the call to `load`.
+`status` is the HTTP status code when rendering an error page, or `null` otherwise.

 #### error

-`error` is `null` in normal circumstances, but will contain an error if there was a problem prior to the call to `load`.
+`error` is the error that was thrown (or returned from a previous `load`) when rendering an error page, or `null` otherwise.

 ### Output